mblstamps/stamps2018/installation.md

 On your badge, you have a username and password.
 That will be your account for the course.

 To connect, we'll use **ssh**, a command that let's us establish a secure connnection.
-At the command line type the following, but replace <USERNAME> with your username:
+At the command line type the following, but replace "\<USERNAME\>" with your username:

 `ssh <USERNAME>@class.mbl.edu`

-Don't include the brackets either.
+Don't include the brackets.
 For example, if your username was "bsmith", the command would look like `ssh bsmith@class.mbl.edu`.

 The first time you log in you will get a message about security.
 Type "yes", and press `enter`.